puzpuzpuz/zeptourl-api/README.md

 The main problem with TinyURL-like application is scaling.
 This app solves the problem in one of the most simple, yet good enough manners.

 Each time when a new URL minification request is received, the app generates a random URL (let's call it zURL) which is a Base32-encoded string of a constant length (specified in the config).
 Then it tries to insert a new record into Cassandra.
 The insert fails in case of a possible collision (thanks to the [`IF NOT EXISTS` clause](https://docs.datastax.com/en/cql/3.3/cql/cql_reference/cqlInsert.html)).
-This process repeats for the given number of times (also specified in the config).
+This process repeats several times (also specified in the config).

-While this design assumes that collisions will be happening more and more frequently with the DB grow, it may be enhanced in a quite simple way.
+While this design assumes that collisions will be happening more and more frequently while the DB grows, it may be enhanced in a quite simple way.
 Number of collisions per zURL generation request may be somehow monitored externally, e.g. via logging and ELK-stack.
-Once it reaches a certain threshold, say two collisions per 5th percentile of requests, new Node.js instances with an increased zURL length config parameter may be deployed.
+Once it reaches a certain threshold, say two collisions per 5th percentile of requests, new Node.js instances with an increased value of the length parameter may be deployed.

 ## Requirements